 Not here, though.

-As friendly as I am I tried to greet everyone while running past them.
+As friendly as I am I first tried to greet everyone while running past them.
 I bet a guy running and waving at everyone looks a bit strange and I made at least 15 people wondering who am I before realizing it’s not practiced here.
-Anyway, I hope my smile made their day a bit better.
+Anyway, I hope me smiling about running in NYC made their day a bit better.

 New York City is huge and depending on where you’re staying and what kind of runner you are, there are many options to run in this city.
 The first thing that comes to mind is, of course, Central Park.